Organics Collection Pilot Program

 - Cart provided at no cost to program participants from the Department of Public Works.

 - Full list of compostable items to include in the organics cart.

 - A Welcome Starter Kit including a kitchen caddy and an initial supply of compostable “plastic” bags.

-How do I apply for the pilot program?The Village is accepting applications for the program from March 2 through April 14.
-Residents can either fill out an online application and email it to Assistant Village Manager Tyler Burkart at firstname.lastname@example.org or they can complete a printed copy of the application and mail it to Village Hall at 3930 N. Murray Avenue.
+How do I apply for the pilot program?While the pilot program is currently full, residents can sign up to be placed on the waiting list.
+Residents can either fill out an online application and email it to Assistant Village Manager Tyler Burkart at email@example.com or they can complete a printed copy of the application and mail it to Village Hall at 3930 N. Murray Avenue.
 Links to application can be found directly below.

 Organics Collection Pilot Program Registration Form (online version)

 Organics Collection Pilot Program Registration Form (printable version)

 Collection will be Thursdays.
 Please have your organics cart at its curbside collection point by 7 AM on Thursday.
 (Note that the collection day may shift during holiday weeks.
 Typically, if the municipal holiday falls on a Thursday, the alternate collection day will be Wednesday.)
 Please see the collection schedule for more information on dates.